tntim96/closure-web-stack/closure-library/doc/develop/conformance_rules.md

 controlled strings assigned to `Location.href` can result in [XSS] vulnerabilities, e.g. via "`javascript:evil()`" URLs.

-Instead of directly assigning to `Location.prototype.href` or `Window.prototype.location`, use the safe wrapper function [`goog.dom.safe.setLocationHref`].
+Instead of directly assigning to Location.prototype.href or Window.prototype.location, use the safe wrapper function [`goog.dom.safe.setLocationHref`].
 When passed a string, this wrapper sanitizes the URL before passing it to the underlying DOM property.
-If passed a value of type `goog.html.SafeUrl`, the value is assigned without further sanitization.
+If passed a value of type`goog.html.SafeUrl`, the value is assigned without further sanitization.

-NOTE: Reads of this property are permitted.
+Note: Reads of this property are permitted.

 {: #href}
 ### Assignment to .href property of Anchor, Link, etc elements

-Direct assignment of a non-constant value to the `href` property of Anchor, Link, and similar elements is a security risk and is banned.
-Externally controlled strings assigned to the href property can result in [XSS] vulnerabilities, e.g. via "`javascript:evil()`" URLs.
+Direct assignment of a non-constant value to the href property of Anchor, Link, and similar elements is a security risk and is banned.
+Externally controlled strings assigned to the href property can result in [XSS] vulnerabilities, e.g. via "javascript:evil()" URLs.

 Instead of directly assigning to the href property, use safe wrapper functions such as [`goog.dom.safe.setAnchorHref`].
 When passed a string, this wrapper sanitizes the URL before passing it to the underlying DOM property.
-If passed a value of type `goog.html.SafeUrl`, the value is assigned without further sanitization.
+If passed a value of type goog.html.SafeUrl, the value is assigned without further sanitization.

-NOTE: Reads of this property are permitted.
+Note: Reads of this property are permitted.

 {: #trustedResourceUrl}
 ### Assignment to property requires a TrustedResourceUrl via goog.dom.safe